ecacevedo/exchangezero/README.md

 - [ ] Implement 2 media queries for responsive design on 3 screen sizes (including desktop).

 ###### Linting
-*Indent properly.
+- [ ] Indent properly.
-*Utilize high-quality, semantic variable names.
+- [ ] tilize high-quality, semantic variable names.
-*Follow camelCase, snake_case, and kebab-case convention.
+- [ ] Follow camelCase, snake_case, and kebab-case convention.
-*Remove unnecessary boilerplate React files and code.
+- [ ] Remove unnecessary boilerplate React files and code.
-*Remove all console.log()s and commented out code (functional notes and comments are okay).
+- [ ] Remove all console.log()s and commented out code (functional notes and comments are okay).

 ###### Deployment
-*Deploy the fully functional front-end via Surge or Netlify.
+- [ ] Deploy the fully functional front-end via Surge or Netlify.
-*Deploy the back-end via Heroku.
+- [ ] Deploy the back-end via Heroku.

 ###### Procedural
-*Initialize a git repo on Github, with a link to your hosted project.
+- [ ] Initialize a git repo on Github, with a link to your hosted project.
-*Have frequent commits, making a robust commit history at least every day.
-(75 commits minimum) *Use effective and safe branching and merging processes.
+- [ ] Have frequent commits, making a robust commit history at least every day.
+(75 commits minimum)
+- [ ] Use effective and safe branching and merging processes.

 <br>